neuronets/nobrainer-zoo/README.md

 nobrainer-zoo predict -m UCL/SynthSeg/0.1 <path_to_input> <path_to_save_output> --options post=<path_to_posteriors>
 ```

+**Note**: Nobrainer-zoo will use the gpu by default.
+So, if you want to force it to use the cpu while the gpu is available you need to pass `--cpu` flag.
+If you are using docker without any gpu passing the `--cpu` flag is a must.
+Otherwise, you will get an error.

+**Note**: If you are using docker make sure to use the absolute path for input and putput files.

 ## Train Example

 For training with sample dataset you do not need to pass any dataset pattern.